AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/operations/c-operations-intro/c-methods/r-set-asset-publish-state.md

 ---
 description: Determines if an asset is ready to be published.
-seo-description: Determines if an asset is ready to be published.
-seo-title: setAssetPublishState

 solution: Experience Manager
 title: setAssetPublishState
-uuid: b7d49d77-573c-4e2a-81d3-196c09d62853

 feature: Dynamic Media Classic,SDK/API,Asset Management
 role: Developer,Administrator
 ---